the-pawel-wojcik/run-xsim-scan/readme.md

 # xsim scripts
-Prepare, submit, pull, and plot a series of calculations that scans a paramerter in the KDC model.
+Prepare, submit, pull, and plot a series of calculations that scans a parameter in the KDC model.
 Support for xsim (part of CFOUR) and xsimplot.py.

 For plotting, place an `xsimplot.toml` config file in the scan subdirectory.